HamStudy/examtools-docs/content/docs/cve/_index.md

 Review your listing and click [Save] when done.

-## To View Your Session on HamStudy:
+## To View Your Session on HamStudy

 To view your listing on the web, navigate to the **Session List** and click on the session which you are interested in.